Rolling hairpin replication: MVM left-end origin

-The minimal linear left-end origin is about 50 basepairs long and extends from two 5′-ACGT-3′ motifs, spaced five nucleotides apart at one end, to a position seven basepairs beyond the nick site.
-The bubble's GA sequence itself is relatively unimportant, but the space that it occupies is necessary for the origin to function.
-Within the origin, there are three recognition sequences: an NS1-binding site that orients the NS1 complex over the nick site 5′-CTWWTCA-3′, which is located 17 nucleotides downstream (toward the 3′-end), and the two ACGT motifs.
-These motifs bind a heterodimeric cellular factor called either parvovirus initiation factor (PIF) or glucocorticoid modulating element-binding protein (GMEB).

-PIF is a site-specific DNA-binding heterodimeric complex that contains two subunits, p96 and p79, and functions as a transcription modulator in the host cell.
-It binds DNA via a KDWK fold and recognizes two ACGT half-sites.
-The spacing between these sites can vary significantly for PIF, from one to nine nucleotides, with an optimal spacing of six.
-PIF stabilizes the binding of NS1 on the active form of the left-end origin, OriL_{TC}, but not on the inactive form, OriL_{GAA}, because the two complexes are able to establish contact over the bubble binucleotide.
-The left-end hairpin of all other species in the Protoparvovirus genus, of which MVM belongs, have bubble asymmetries and PIF-binding sites, though with slight variation in spacing.
-This suggests that they all share a similar origin segregation mechanism.
+The minimal linear left-end origin is about 50 base pairs long and extends from two 5′-ACGT-3′ motifs, spaced five nucleotides apart, to about seven base pairs beyond the nick site.
+Within the origin, there are three recognition sequences: the two ACGT motifs and an NS1-binding site that orients the NS1 complex over the nick site 5′-CTWWTCA-3′, which is located 17 nucleotides downstream (toward the 3′ end) from the NS1-binding site.
+These motifs bind a cellular factor called either parvovirus initiation factor (PIF) or glucocorticoid modulating element-binding protein.
+PIF is a site-specific DNA-binding complex that contains two subunits, p79 and p96, and acts as a transcription modulator in infected cells.
+It binds DNA by a KDWK fold and recognizes two ACGT half-sites.
+PIF stabilizes the binding of NS1 on the active form of the left-end origin, OriL_{TC}, but not on the inactive form, OriL_{GAA}, because the two complexes can come in contact with each other over the bubble.